Skip to Content

-Associate Professor Sasha Molchanov is investigating the specific ways that political party orientation may impact on corporate performance.
+Professor Sasha Molchanov is investigating the specific ways that political party orientation may impact on corporate performance.
 His research has found that despite a common perception that ‘left’ parties are less business-friendly than right parties, there is little evidence to suggest that companies actually perform worse when left parties are in power.

 This research traces cartographic assemblages to gain insight into connections between Indigenous peoples and rights-based approaches to UNESCO World Heritage mapping processes.
 A combination of archival research, critical mapping and GIS approaches are used to investigate 1) how Indigenous/human rights policies can transform cartographic processes and 2) what implications cartographic process may have on the perpetuation of rights-based heritage.

 The Citizen - Past and Present by Dr Andrew Brown and Dr John Griffiths is a bold and timely book from Massey University Press that brings political theorists and historians together to examine the role of, and need for, a critical, global and active civil society.